Justin Rolph Loomis

 Justin Rolph Loomis (August 21, 1810 – June 22, 1898) was the fourth president of Bucknell University from 1858 to 1879.

 Loomis was married three times.
 He constructed and lived in a three-story home on South Third Street in Lewisburg, still standing today.
-He was also instrumental in the construction of the President's Home on the Bucknell campus, and the Baptist Church on South Third Street in Lewisburg.
-Loomis Field at the university is named in his honor.
+He was also instrumental in the construction of President's House, on the Bucknell campus, and the Baptist Church on South Third Street in Lewisburg.
+Loomis Field and Loomis Street at the university are named in his honor.

-He is buried in the Lewisburg Cemetery on South Seventh Street in Lewisburg.
+He is buried in Lewisburg Cemetery on South Seventh Street in Lewisburg.